Long-Term Care Legislative Updates

 After the WA Cares Fund was established, the legislature created the Long-Term Services and Supports Trust Commission (Trust Commission), consisting of legislators, administering agencies, and stakeholder representatives.
 The Trust Commission’s purpose is to develop recommendations to update and improve the WA Cares Fund, including a potential recertification requirement for individuals who received an exemption due to private coverage.

 State ballot initiative 2124, proposed to make the WA Cares Act optional, did not pass on Nov 5, 2024.
-The WA Cares Act will remain in effect without any changes for Washingtonians at this time.
+The WA Cares Act remains in effect without any changes for Washingtonians.

 What's on the docket?